sarahshekeran/Impromptu1/Assignment2/README.md

 - create.sh: Creates a logcal mesh interface and assignes the IP and broadcast addresses to it.
 - delete.sh: Returns configuration to the previous state by undoing the changes made by create.sh
-- connect.sh: Script to scan for an ad-hoc.